ojsde/dnb/README.md

 Please replace <username> and <folder ID> by the login credentials you received from the DNB.

-Advanced settings for your SSH connection can be configured in the config.inc.php file.
+Advanced settings for your curl connection can be configured in the config.inc.php file.
 Create a section [dnb-plugin] at the end of the file.
 The following additional settings are supported:

 - CURLOPT_SSH_HOST_PUBLIC_KEY_MD5
 - CURLOPT_SSH_HOST_PUBLIC_KEY_SHA256
 - CURLOPT_SSH_PUBLIC_KEYFILE
+- CURLOPT_HTTPPROXYTUNNEL

 Example:
 ```